The past year has been the strangest I have experienced in 17 of teaching. It has also been one of the most challenging.

 This period has taught me that nothing will ever replace the magic of the classroom.
 There is something great about putting an expert in their subject in a room with a group of people who are ready to learn.

 It has also taught me that trying to replicate this magic is a mistake.
 Instead, we need to find a new pedagogy that overcomes some of the weaknesses of remote learning and allows our classes to continue to enjoy their learning wherever and whenever it takes place.

 This is what works for me:

 - Don’t be fooled into thinking that live lessons beat prepared materials.
 Consider whether all pupils will be able to access a live session.

 - Focus on the quality of input.
 As remote learning continues, we will need to introduce them to new ideas.
 Make use of video clips, diagrams and recorded narration from you to give a well-scripted explanation of anything they haven’t encountered before.

 - Give opportunities for dialogue.
 One way pupils develop their understanding is through having their ideas challenged and having to justify them.
 Make use of forums and shared documents to keep the discussion going.

 - Give support and feedback.
 Consider the problems of potential barriers that pupils may have with completing work.
 Ask what they might not understand.
 Remove those barriers and clarify those areas.
 Look at the work pupils are completing and give feedback – even as a whole class rather than on each individual piece of work.

-- Monitor pupils' work and hold them to account.
-Check what work is being completed and what is outstanding and follow up.
+- Monitor pupils’ work and hold them to account.
+Check what work is being completed and what is outstanding, and follow up.
 Ask if pupils need any help or further support.
-If nothing else, it is a good opportunity to make sure they are OK in what could be very difficult times.
+If nothing else, it is a good opportunity to make sure they are OK.

 Mark Enser is head of geography and research lead at Heathfield Community College.
 His most recent book, Teach Like Nobody’s Watching, is out now.
 He tweets @EnserMark